rackerlabs/support-how-to/content/exchange/set-up-autodiscover-for-outlook.md

 type: article
 created_date: '2016-10-25'
 created_by: Aaron Medrano
-last_modified_date: '2016-11-24'
+last_modified_date: '2016-11-25'
 last_modified_by: Nate Archer
 product: Microsoft Exchange
 product_url: exchange
 ---

-In order for certain features on your Exchange account to work with Outlook, you must set up your domain name with a special DNS record that points to Rackspace Cloud Office Autodiscover server.
+In order for certain features on your Exchange account to work with Outlook, you must set up your domain name with a special DNS record that points to the Rackspace Cloud Office Autodiscover server.

 **Note:** Autodiscover is not compatible with Outlook 2011, Outlook 2016, or Mac Mail when setting up an email account as POP or IMAP.